cloudblog004/fantasticfoodies/content/en/posts/1501-recipe-of-super-quick-homemade-oats-chicken-and-veg-soup-healthy-and-delicious-creamy-soup.md

 Hey everyone, it is Brad, welcome to my recipe site.
 Today, I will show you a way to make a special dish, oats chicken and veg soup/ healthy and delicious creamy soup.
 It is one of my favorites.
 For mine, I am going to make it a bit unique.
 This will be really delicious.

-No, this Healthy Creamy Vegetable Soup is not &#34;as good&#34; as that.
+No, this Healthy Creamy Vegetable Soup is not *as good* as that.
 But does it stand on its own as a seriously delicious soup for a ridiculously low Today, I will show you a way to prepare a distinctive dish, oats chicken and veg soup/ healthy and delicious creamy soup.
 It is one of my favorites.
 Oats chicken and veg soup/ healthy and delicious creamy soup. chopped French bean•chopped carrot•chopped cabbage•chopped capsicum•boil chicken shredded•eggs beaten•sweet corn then grind•Oates.

 Oats chicken and veg soup/ healthy and delicious creamy soup is one of the most favored of current trending foods in the world.
 It is simple, it's quick, it tastes delicious.
 It's enjoyed by millions daily.
 Oats chicken and veg soup/ healthy and delicious creamy soup is something which I have loved my entire life.
 They are fine and they look fantastic.